-Professional bettors and public are all over lines on the games featuring top 25 teams or the most popular schools.
-Outside of the top 25 and in many cases outside of the bigger conferences altogether, value can be found on lines that haven't been poured over as closely by sharp bettors and are less impacted by the public as well.
+Professional bettors and the public are all over lines on the games featuring the top 25 teams or the most popular schools.
+Outside of the top 25 and in many cases outside of the bigger conferences altogether, a value can be found on lines that haven’t been poured over as closely by sharp bettors and are less impacted by the public as well.
 Keep in mind that many conferences, big and small, have a reputation for a certain playing style that several of its teams will adhere to.

 Whether you’re gambling on the bigger schools or venturing into the territory of lesser-known teams, consider focusing on one or two conferences as one of your college football betting strategies.
 Each week, check in on lines and scores of those leagues and get to know those teams a bit better.
 Midway through the season, you’ll be able to make more informed picks on a much smaller pool of teams you know well, rather than using all of college football as a large pool filled with teams you haven’t closely monitored.

 Because there are so many NCAA games, not all of them are getting as much action as NFL games do.
 For that reason, lines can easily shift much faster because it takes fewer wagers and less money to move it.
 Determine your optimal line and be ready to jump on it early in the week in the event it moves the wrong way.
 It can move in your favor as well, but that may not be a risk worth taking on Saturday morning.